Registration opening soon!

 Most yoga teachers learn anatomy by memorizing muscles and then mapping that information to yoga postures.
-But muscles aren’t separate units of tissue isolated from their neighbors; they are part of an interconnected web where even our cells are wrapped with fascia.
+But muscles aren’t separate units of tissue isolated from their neighbors; they are part of an interconnected web where even our cells are wrapped with connective tissues.
 Researchers know that fascia is more than packing material, but the yoga world is just starting to catch on.

 What every yogi should know about fascia but didn't know to ask.